-COURSE DESCRIPTION: Mathematics 241 is an introduction to statistical reasoning.
+COURSE DESCRIPTION: Mathematics 2410 is an introduction to statistical reasoning.
 Topics include graphical display of data, measures of central tendency and variability, sampling theory, the normal curve, standard scores, Student's T, Chi Square, and correlation techniques.
 The typical weekly structure of the course includes in-class instruction, computer laboratory work, and out-of-class assignments.
 Computer and internet access are necessary for completion of all assignments, both in and out of class.
-Evaluations will be based on homework, quizzes, supplemental in-class paper assignments, tests, and a final exam.
+Evaluations will be based on homework, quizzes, tests, and a final exam.